ArieKnoester/turtle-crossing-game/README.md

 everything stops.

 #### TODO
-- Detect if the turtle collides with any car.
+- ~~Detect if the turtle collides with any car.~~
-- If the turtle collides with any car.
-The game is over.
+- ~~If the turtle collides with any car.
+The game is over.~~
 - When the game is over, Display 'GAME OVER' text.
+- (Maybe) Tweak the logic that determines whether a car is spawned or use a different algorithm.
+- (Maybe) Tweak the speed increase when a player levels up.